jootten/A2C_Lunar_Lander/report.md

 ### 4.1.
 An alternative actor: Recurrent policy network
-As an alternative neural network for the policy of the actor we implemented an recurrent one, in order to utilize the advantages of the propagation of hidden states.
+As an alternative neural network for the policy of the actor we implemented a recurrent one in order to utilize the advantages of the propagation of hidden states.
 By doing so, we relax the *Markov property* of the Markov desicion process we assume because information about previous states gets taken into account to compute the distribution over the actions.
 We set up the hypothesis that the information about the impact of previously taken actions on the state of the environment positively influences training speed and task performance.

 To set up a recurrent network we used *gated recurrent units* (GRU).
-These recurrent cells can be seen as variation of the *Long short-term memory* (LSTM) cell.
-Similarly an GRU cell utilizes gates, namely an update gate $z_t$ and a reset gate $r_t$ to avoid vanishing gradients and enable the cell to keep information in the hidden state h_t over an arbitrary amount of time.
+These recurrent cells can be seen as a variation of the *Long short-term memory* (LSTM) cell.
+Similarly a GRU cell utilizes gates, namely an update gate $z_t$ and a reset gate $r_t$ to avoid vanishing gradients and enable the cell to keep information in the hidden state $h_t$ over an arbitrary amount of time.

 $$
 \begin{aligned}